O-T Fagbenle: Early life

-Born in London to a Yoruba Nigerian father, journalist Tunde Fagbenle, and a White British/English mother, Ally Bedford, Fagbenle was raised by his mother and lived in Nigeria, Spain, and the UK as a child.
+Born in London to a Yoruba Nigerian father, journalist Tunde Fagbenle, and an English mother, Ally Bedford, Fagbenle was raised by his mother and lived in Nigeria, Spain, and the UK as a child.
 He started learning the alto saxophone and within a year joined the South Coast Jazz Band, which toured the Edinburgh Festival.
 In the UK he performed as a musician in big bands at the Wembley Arena and the Royal Albert Hall.

-His name "Olatunde" means literally "Honour returns" or "Honour is restored" in Yoruba.
-This may be in the abstract or literal sense.
-His last name, Fagbenle, or "Fágbénlé" in Yoruba, means "Ifa [the Yoruba oracle] makes me triumph," indicating that Fagbenle's paternal ancestors were worshippers of the Ifa religion.
-His middle name, Olateju means, "honor is clear," and his other middle name, "Olaolorun," means "the wealth/honor of God."

 His younger brothers include actor and film producer Luti Fagbenle, and video director and producer Daps.
 His sister is a WNBA player and Olympian Temi Fagbenle.